mduqueoviedo/aoc21/README.md

 Very straightforward with my approach, added a new util to detect an all-0s array and replaced the step limited loop with a `while` not all zeroes.

 Today I can enjoy the Saturday without an unfinished challenge in my head :D

+## Day 12

+#### Star 1

+One of my fears: The Pathfinding Challenge!
+I think this is the first time I complete one of this kind without looking for hints, so I am very happy! 😊

+I am not super proud of my code because I see some repeated patterns in the checks that can probably be cleaned up a little, but otherwise the solution is pretty neat.
+Just **a lot** of checks.

+First doubt, how to store the map?

+- Created a dictionary where each key would be the origin and would contain the caves that can be visited in a single step.
+(Careful not to consider "end" as potential key/starting)

+One big wrong assumption I made, I unwillingly considered the given input was **unidirectional**!! (e.g. A-B would only be stored in the map as `{A: ['B']}` but it actually was `{A: ['B'], B: ['A']}`)

+To get all the options, I have created an array of paths and iterated over it over and over again until no more changes were made.

+- For each of those paths, go to the map dictionary and get the next possible caves.
+- I had to check not having reached the end yet, that the following cave to visit has not been visited in case it's small and that is not the starting point.

+#### Star 2

+I was afraid of what to expect here, because of my fear of pathfinding, but as I was storing everything and had a couple of utility functions in place I just had to add _yet another check_.
+That did the trick!